 Scindapsus Treubii does not require a lot of water to live, and they will not mind if you do not water them regularly since they can withstand minor droughts.

 However, avoid neglecting them for a longer duration.
 Otherwise, you might stress the plants out.
+You might want to consider these plug-in self-watering spikes.

 The best time to water your Treubii plants is when the soil is drying out.
 Here are the signs that will show when your plants need water: